namor5772/PolishDiary/README.md

 Therafter I used [Polish_text_batch_translate.py](Polish_text_batch_translate.py) to translate the above file into [translated_full_en.txt](translation_output\translated_full_en.txt).
 This python code was also created using AI.
 This file was **manually edited** to give you the final version in [Me_and_the_war_final.txt](Me_and_the_war_final.txt).

-Thereafter corresponding txt files are converted to docx files using MS Word, where some nice to have formatting is added.
-These files can then be exported into pdf format and Kindle format (againg using the export facilities of MS Word).
-The base polish and english names remain unchanged at **Ja_I_Wojna_final** and **Me_and_the_war_final** respectively.
+Thereafter corresponding txt files are converted to docx files using MS Word, where some "nice to have" formatting is added.
+These files can then be exported into pdf and Kindle format (again using the export facilities of MS Word).
+The base polish and english names remain unchanged as **Ja_I_Wojna_final** and **Me_and_the_war_final** respectively.

+The cost of using the OpenAI gpt-5 APIs was about AUD $10, with most of the cost (approximately $8.50) spent on the transcription of the handwriting.

 --- Locked down 26-Oct-2025 ---